nullbr/rubymemeapp/README.md

 ### Description

-The goal was to create a web app to upload Ruby (a Steven Universe character) using the Ruby on Rails framework.
-Currently registered and logged in users can create, like, download and review memes, as well as update or delete their own memes.
+Ruby on Rails web Application, that allows fans of Ruby - a character from the Steven Universe show - to upload images and gifs.
+Users can also like, review and download memes, and are able to see their activity from the user dashboard.
+The app was published on [Heroku](http://rubymemeapp.herokuapp.com/) and uses Amazon S3 bucket to store all files.

 ### The Stack: